If you make a purchase using a shopping link on our site, we may earn a commission. Learn More

 Prusa is a well-known premium 3D printer manufacturer, offering reliable machines with great customer service and support.

 Premium brands produce 3D printers with higher-quality parts, resulting in a machine that tends to be more reliable and longer-lasting.
 In some cases, premium machines offer capabilities or specs not found on lower-end 3D printers.
 They’re also more likely to provide hands-on customer support, and you’ll have a smoother getting-started experience in general with a premium 3D printer.
 If you enjoy tinkering and are adept at troubleshooting problems, you’ll be able to solve issues on your own, but if you prefer to reach out to the manufacturer for guidance, that may be another reason to consider a premium 3D printer brand.
-Examples of premium brands include Prusa and Ultimaker.
+Examples of premium brands include Prusa and Bambu Lab.

 We should mention that “budget” doesn’t have to mean “low quality”, and in our experience, there are budget 3D printer brands that offer great machines at very affordable prices.
 It’s also important to note that print quality is not majorly affected by whether you buy a budget or premium machine.
 You can get great quality prints out of a budget machine, but it will generally take more adjustments and calibration to reach that level of quality as compared with a premium machine.